LolJohn11/FGCasterOverlay/README.md

 FGCaster Overlay  | Other overlay apps
 ------------- | -------------
-✔️ Covers all common FGC tournament use cases | ❌ Lack important functionality ✔️ Easily customizable overlay templates | ❌ Difficult and\or limited customization options ✔️ Compact & embeddable controller UI | ❌ Sub-optimal UI
+✔️ Covers all common FGC tournament use cases | ❌ Limited functionality ✔️ Easily customizable overlay templates | ❌ Difficult and\or limited customization options ✔️ Compact & embeddable controller UI | ❌ Sub-optimal UI
 ✔️ Only OBS required | ❌ Rely on additional software for backend